Higher Complex Structures and Flat Connections: Reality constraint and Toda systems

-In the second viewpoint, a connection $\l\Phi+A+\l^{-1}\Phi^*$ with $\Phi_1$ lower triangular, $\Phi_2=0$ and thus $A_1$ upper triangular, is precisely an \emph{infinite matrix with period $n$ and width $n$} (shown in figure \ref{affine-matrix} by dashed lines).
-The $(1,0)$-part $C_1(\l)$ is upper triangular ($\Phi_1$ is lower triangular but $\l\Phi_1$ is upper triangular in the infinite matrix) and the $(0,1)$-part $C_2(\l)$ is lower triangular.
+In the second viewpoint, a connection $C(\l)=\l\Phi+A+\l^{-1}\Phi^{*_h}$ with $\Phi$ strictly lower triangular (which can be achieved locally by Lemma \ref{phi1lower}) is precisely an \emph{infinite matrix with period $n$ and width $n$} (shown in Figure \ref{affine-matrix} by dashed lines).
+The ``tridiagonal'' property of the usual Toda system (see Equation \eqref{Eq:tridiagonal}) is replaced by the property ``width equal to periodicity''.

-Thus, the flatness of $C(\l)$ is a \emph{generalized Toda system}, replacing the tridiagonal property by ``width equal to periodicity''.For $t_i=0 \;\forall i$ we have seen in the proof of Proposition \ref{linktohiggs} that we get exactly the Toda integrable system.
-For $t_i=0$ for $i=2,...,n-1$ but $t_n\neq 0$, we get the affine Toda system for $\mc{L}(\mf{sl}_n)$.